json-api/json-api/_profiles/drupal/resource-versioning/index.md

 client to indicate which version(s) of a resource should be returned.

 If an endpoint does not support the `resourceVersion` parameter, it **MUST** respond with `400 Bad Request` to any requests that include it.
+An error object detailing the source of the error **SHOULD** include a `source` member referencing the `resourceVersion` query parameter.

 If an endpoint supports the `resourceVersion` parameter and a client supplies
 it: